 You know the metrics, and you know why measuring your brand is essential – but how is it done, and how does brand tracking fit practically into an overall strategy?
 Check out our Complete Guide to Brand Tracking for expert tricks and tips to monitoring your brand’s health or use our free brand tracker survey template.

-Brand health is important because by measuring you’ll be able to know where you need to work on in your branding.
+Brand health is important because by measuring, you’ll be able to know where you need to work in your branding.
 An ‘unhealthy’ brand will deter customers and a healthy brand will help you make the most out of your business, product, and relationships.

 Track your brand with Attest